Skip to main content

 Kidney function

 The blood creatinine level shows how healthy the kidneys are.
-Kidneys eliminate this chemical from the body.
-When they are damaged by the monoclonal immunoglobulin, blood creatinine levels rise, predicting a worse outlook.
+The kidneys remove this chemical from the blood.
+When they are damaged by the monoclonal immunoglobulin, blood creatinine levels rise.
+This tends to be linked with a worse outlook.

 Age

-Age is also important.
-In the studies of the international staging system, older people with myeloma do not live as long.
+Age can also be important.
+In the studies of the International Staging System, younger people with myeloma tend to live longer.

 The American Cancer Society medical and editorial content team